openandroidinstaller-dev/openandroidinstaller/README.md

     - [F-Droid App-Store](https://f-droid.org/en/packages/org.fdroid.fdroid.privileged.ota).
   - or you can just search the web or the [XDA Developers forum](https://xdaforums.com) to find an appropriate version for your device.

-### 3. Start the desktop app
+### 3. Start OpenAndroidInstaller

-There, you will be prompted to plug your device to your computer and you will be given a step-by-step tutorial on how to install the ROM, TWRP and the addons for your specific model.
+After starting the app you will be prompted to plug your device into your computer and you will be given a step-by-step tutorial on how to install your new OS for your specific device.

 ## Officially supported devices